 One of the biggest problems was signal level, measured in decibels, or dB.
 If the signal fell ever so slightly below accepted levels, the dreaded data check light would flash and that annoying little ding that still haunts grown men in their sleep would sound to let you know that everything you had just typed had failed to go anywhere.
 Why not hit the resend, you ask?
 There wasn't any such thing as resend.
-Messages were sent one character at a time!
+Messages were sent asynchronously one character at a time!
 The standard speed for a Selectric based terminal such as the 1050 or the 2740 was 14.5 characters per second.
 The line speed was usually 135 baud, - trust me, that's slow – although one version used for finance communication applications ran even slower on telegraph lines at 75 baud.

 Buffered terminals were the second generation of terminals that actually saved humanity.
 Messages as long as 128 bytes could be created and stored and resent as often as needed to get through.
 Civilization was saved!
 A dedicated line could normally handle voice traffic or the 135 baud, but not the speed of the new buffered terminals and a new world was needed.
 Soon, line speeds were screaming at 1200, 2400, and even 4800 baud and telephone lines soon struggling to perform!
 Even the miserable dial-up lines could eventually communicate at 9600 baud!
-Jump ahead a couple of decades and here we are.
+Jump ahead a couple of decades and, presto, here we are.

 But without the venerable dB meter, I couldn't prove when there wasn't enough juice from the TPC to make our machines talk to each other.
 I used mine many, many times, and found many, many problems.
 The only serious drawback with the dB meter was sometimes it said the telephone line was just fine.
 That meant the problem must be in the circuitry of our beloved little engineering masterpieces.

 Those were usually long, long nights.
 Back in the dark ages when it all started